rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 ### [Undergrad Thesis on game scripting for Legion]

-In december 2020, [@pablodiegoss] and [@rodrigocam] presented their undergrad thesis where they created a proof-of-concept scripting system for the Legion ECS , called [Legion Script].
+In December 2020, [@pablodiegoss] and [@rodrigocam] presented their undergrad thesis where they created a proof-of-concept scripting system for the Legion ECS, called [Legion Script].
 Legion is being currently integrated into the [Amethyst Game Engine], and this contribution might be included in future releases.